jaseknighter/splnkr/README.md

 current basic effects (to be enhanced) are available in the params menu: pitchshift, phaser, delay, strobe

+## audio routing
+in the params menu, three options may be selected for how audio is routed to the supercollider engine:

+* audio in + softcut out -> engine
+* audio in only -> engine
+* softcut out only -> engine

 ## outputs

 midi, crow, jf, and w/ outputs are avaiable in the params menu (lots of bugs here to sort out).

-*to be documented*: explanation of how SuperCollider pitch/frequency tracking is sent to the outputs
+*to be documented*: explanation of how SuperCollider pitch/frequency tracking is sent to the outputs.

 ## recording clips
 clips may be recorded from the PARAMETERS>EDIT menu. what gets recorded depends on the `play mode` setting: